-After a decade of consistent decreases in tobacco use by teenagers, The National Youth Tobacco Survey reports that in 2014 overall use of tobacco among youth rose, exposing dangerous new trends.
+Due to a proliferation of new products The National Youth Tobacco Survey reports that in 2017 1 in 5 high schoolers used tobacco products, and 1 in 10 used multiple tobacco products.
 Clever marketing by the tobacco industry, pushing small cigars, hookahs, e-cigarettes, and flavored vaping products, has put millions of young people at risk of lifelong lethal nicotine addiction.

-There is no one magic bullet for preventing youth tobacco use.
+There is no panacea for preventing youth tobacco use.
 Increased taxes, counter-marketing and school programs all play a role.
 However, funding has shriveled and tax increases face mounting opposition causing fewer and fewer to be enacted.
 There is now growing interest in another tool: access restriction to age 21.

 Finally, there is strong outcome-based data to support the issue.
 Before 2005 an age-21 policy had never been tried anywhere, even though other inherently risky activities, including alcohol and handgun sales as well as casino gambling, are routinely restricted until age 21.
 Over a three-year period from 2005-2008, Needham, Massachusetts, gradually raised their legal sales age for tobacco from age 18 to 21.
 It seemed largely a symbolic gesture at the time as other Boston suburbs tightly surround Needham.
 Surely young people would just buy nearby?